DIY Bib Scarf

 – basic sewing supplies (scissors, pins, sewing machine, etc)

-1. Print out the attached pattern pieces.
+1. Download and print out the free pdf pattern from above.
 You will need to cut out 2 pieces – one for the front, and one for the back.
 One is bigger than the other – this is what creates the scrunchy, scarf look.

 2. Fold your fabric pieces in half and place the straight edge of the pattern piece along the fold.
 Like this: